HP Laptop Repair Cost UK 2026 — Complete Price Guide

 What guarantee do you give on an HP laptop repair?

-27 months on screens, batteries, keyboards and trackpads — more than double the 12 months most independents offer.
+27 months on screens, batteries, keyboards and trackpads — well beyond the single year most independents stop at.
 Charging ports and DC jacks carry the 9-month connector tier; board-level and liquid-damage work carries 120 days.

 My HP laptop won't turn on — is it worth diagnosing?